Adjust website content settings

 - USB devices.
 You can connect a website to a USB device, which lets the website control and record information from the device.
 Learn more about pairing Chrome with USB devices.

 - Background sync.
 If your computer goes offline during a task (like a chat message or photo upload), some sites can finish the task when the computer is back online.
 The sync will happen in the background, even if you leave the website.

 - Zoom Levels.
 You can set how much you zoom in to certain websites.
 Learn more about zooming in or out.

 - PDF Documents.
 By default, Chrome opens PDFs in the Chrome PDF viewer.
-To use your computer's preferences for PDFs, check the box next to "Open PDF files in the default PDF viewer application."
+To download PDFs instead of opening them, turn on Download PDF files instead of automatically opening them in Chrome.